🔄

 Where you plan to install your new floor matters.
 One of the biggest advantages of engineered wood is its versatility.
 Because it handles moisture better than solid hardwood, it’s a fantastic choice for rooms where solid wood isn’t recommended, like kitchens, basements, and bathrooms.
 For high-traffic areas such as hallways and living rooms, consider a harder wood species like oak or hickory, which are more resistant to dents and scratches.
 For a quieter space like a bedroom, you might prioritize aesthetics and choose a softer wood like walnut or maple.
 Always think about the room’s daily use to ensure your flooring can stand up to the demands of your lifestyle.

-Decoding Performance Ratings
+What Do Performance Ratings Mean?

 Understanding a floor's durability goes beyond just looking at it.
 The thickness of the top wood layer is a critical performance factor because it determines if the floor can be refinished.
 A floor with a thick veneer can be sanded and refinished at least once, effectively extending its lifespan by decades.
 Another spec to check is the Janka hardness rating, which measures a wood’s resistance to denting.
 The higher the number, the more durable the wood.
 Finally, look at the factory finish.
 Most modern engineered floors come with multiple coats of a highly durable, UV-cured finish like aluminum oxide, which provides excellent protection against scratches and fading from sunlight.

-Top Brands to Look For
+Top Brands to Consider

 When you start shopping, you’ll see names like Shaw, Bruce, and Mohawk.
 While these are established brands, the most important thing is to choose a supplier you trust.
 A reputable company will be transparent about its materials, offer solid warranties, and have positive customer feedback.
 Instead of getting stuck on a specific brand name, focus on the product's specifications and the supplier's reputation.
 Reading customer reviews can give you real-world insight into how a floor performs over time and the quality of service you can expect.
 A good supplier curates their collection, so you can be confident you’re choosing from well-made, reliable products.